shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 **Additional questions or want to learn more?**

-Please reach out to your Xandr account manager to learn more about Microsoft Curate.
+Please reach out to your Microsoft Advertising account manager to learn more about Microsoft Curate.